A Confusing History Of Acrylic Manufacturers and Ownership

 Acrylic, also known as PMMA - Polymethyl Methacrylate, is a clear, rigid thermoplastic offering excellent see-through value (equivalent to optical-grade glass), hardness, breakage resistance (compared with glass), outstanding outdoor durability and light weight.
 It offers good chemical resistance and has desirable electrical properties - low conductivity, good arc resistance and dielectric strength.
 Acrylic is available in dimensional form (sheet, rod and tube) as well as a molding compound for producing manufactured shapes by injection-molding or extrusion.
 Initially employed for aircraft canopies during World-War II, acrylic is used extensively for architectural and safety glazing, architectural lighting, clear point-of-purchase and retail displays, aquariums, outdoor signs (in translucent colors) and red-tinted automotive tail lamps.

 Acrylic plastic was developed in the 1930s, pioneered by both the American and German companies called Rohm & Haas (Plexiglas), Delaware-based E.I.
 DuPont de Nemours & Co.
 (Lucite) and Imperial Chemical Industries Ltd. (a British firm, once the largest manufacturer in Great Britain, produced Perspex brand acrylic).
+In 1936, Rohm & Haas sold $13,000 worth of Plexiglas but, by 1941, sales had risen to $8.9 million.

 Fifty years ago, there were three primary brands of acrylic sheet and molding compound sold in the United States: Plexiglas, Lucite and Acrylite.
 While Plexiglas and Lucite duked it out for top market position, Acrylite was a distant third place and was manufactured by American Cyanamid Corp. - a firm best known for producing Formica countertop material.
 All three were American brands made in the U.S. by American companies.